resbaz/nectar-cloud-lessons/Lessons/Lesson_IV/Lesson_IV.md

 #Lesson IV: Moving data to and from your new computer (30min)

-> Whilst on the machine, Anna realises that she doesn't have a backup of the site that she's created.
+> Whilst on the machine, Anna realises that she doesn't have a backup of the data that she has on her site.
 And thinks
 > that it would be a good time to create one!

 There is a command line program you can use called `scp` (**s**ecure **c**o**p**y) to move files to, or fetch files